MattBoatman/PersonalWebsite/README.md

 "userMessagesUnread": "Hello <1><0>{{name}}</0></1>, you have <3>{{count}}</3> unread message. <5>Go to message</5>.",
 "userMessagesUnread_plural": "Hello <1><0>{{name}}</0></1>, you have <3>{{count}}</3> unread messages.  <5>Go to messages</5>.",
 ```

+# Best Practices

+## Date and Time
+Don't hardcode date formats.

+## Units
+Different locales will have spaces between number and the symbol identifier, don't hardcode this either.

+## Splitting
+Splitting sentences into multiple keys assumes grammar for a certain language.
+DON'T do this.
+This is a common problem interpolation will fix.

+## Context
+It's often unwise to reuse strings in different contexts.
+In different languages context means different nouns and verbs might be used in different ways.
+For example, `bookmark` both a noun and verb in english.

+## CSS
+`text-transform` won't work as expected for some languages.

+## Design for +50%
+English is much shorter than most languages

+`Save document?` in English becomes `A bheil thu airson an sgrìobhainn a shàbhaladh` in Gaelic.

+More information found on [W3C](https://www.w3.org/International/articles/article-text-size)